 - Allele Oo – The female cat will have a tortoiseshell color

 - Allele 00 – The female cat will only have black colors

 Dense/Dilute Pigment Gene

-As the name of this gene suggests, this gene, D/d, affects the intensity of the resulting color.
+As the name suggests, this gene, D/d, affects the intensity of the resulting color.
 If the cat receives a D, DD, or Dd, the color will be deep and vibrant, while a d or dd, the result will be a faded color.
 A black cat will appear grey, and a red cat will take on a creamy color.
-It will do the same to the other colors, like chocolate, and cinnamon as well.
+It will do the same to the other colors, like chocolate and cinnamon.

 The KIT Gene

-The KIT gene is responsible for determining how much white the fur contains, and there are several alleles.
+The KIT gene determines how much white the fur contains, and there are several alleles.